unreno/dropseq/README.md

 Note:

 If the reference fasta is small, or if you are getting seg faults during the alignment, you may wish to recreate the index with a lower the value for option `--genomeSAindexNbases`.
 Its default is 14, so try 5 or something.
-My index only had 2 sequences in it and this fixed it for me.
+On a previous run, my index only had 2 sequences in it and this fixed it for me.